Griefed/ServerPackCreatorExampleAddon/src/main/resources/README.md

 The above example shows the run of a PreGen extension, with the global addon configuration as well as the extension-specific extension passed to it by ServerPackCreator.

-See the [PreGeneration](src/main/java/de/griefed/exampleaddon/serverpack/PreGeneration.java)-class for details on how the example above was achieved.
+See the `PreGeneration`-class for details on how the example above was achieved.

 ## 1.6 Pre Server Pack ZIP-archive Creation Extension